Nigeria: Early republic and civil war

-At Nigeria's independence, the Northern Region gained more seats in parliament than the southerner Eastern and Western regions combined—this would cement Northern dominance in Nigerian politics for years to come.
+At Nigeria's independence in 1960, the British colonial authorities, distrustful of the Yoruba and Igbo peoples, handed disproportionate power to the Northern elites.
+In large this was due to the fact that the British had enjoyed far greater cooperation through indirect rule with the Hausa-Fulani aristocracy, who had been far more submissive and offered significantly less resistance than the leaders of the Yoruba and Igbo peoples collectively.
+The Northern Region gained more seats in parliament than the southerner Eastern and Western regions combined—this would cement Northern dominance in Nigerian politics for years to come.
 Resentment among southern politicians precipitated into political chaos in the country.
 Obafemi Awolowo, Premier of Western Region, was accused of attempting to overthrow the government.
 This followed a period of conflict between the AG regional government and the central government.
 In spite of the flimsiness of the evidence presented by the government's prosecutors, he was convicted.
 With incarceration of Awolowo, Samuel Akintola took over as the premier of Western Region.
 Because Akintola was an ally of Ahmadu Bello, the undisputed strong man of Nigeria, Akintola was criticised as being a tool of the North.
 As premier of the West, Akintola presided over the most chaotic era in Western Region—one which earned it the nickname "the Wild-Wild West".
 However, as late as Thursday, 13 January 1966, Balewa had announced that the federal government was not going to intervene in the West.
 However, the very next day, Akintola, premier of the West met with his ally Ahmadu Bello, the Sardauna of Sokoto, premier of the North and party boss of NPC party to which Balewa belonged.
-At the same time a top-level security conference in Lagos was taking place which was attended by most of the country's senior army officiers.
+At the same time a top-level security conference in Lagos was taking place which was attended by most of the country's senior army officers.
 All of this activity created rumours that the Balewa government would be forced to crack down on lawlessness in the West using military might.

 The disequilibrium and perceived corruption of the electoral and political process led to two military coups in 1966.
 The first coup was in January 1966 and was led mostly by soldiers under Majors Emmanuel Ifeajuna (of the Igbo tribe), Chukwuma Kaduna Nzeogwu (Northerner of Eastern extraction) and Adewale Ademoyega (a Yoruba from the West).
 The coup plotters succeeded in assassinating Sir Ahmadu Bello and Sir Abubakar Tafawa Balewa alongside prominent leaders of the Northern Region and Premier Samuel Akintola of the Western Region, but the plotters struggled to form a central government.
 Senate President Nwafor Orizu handed over government control to the Army, under the command of another Igbo officer, Major General Johnson Aguiyi-Ironsi.
 Later, the counter-coup of 1966, supported primarily by Northern military officers, facilitated the rise of Yakubu Gowon as military head of state.
 Tension rose between north and south; Igbos in northern cities suffered persecution and many fled to the Eastern Region.